keybraker/csd-wiki/ΜΑΘΗΜΑΤΑ/ΗΥ-225/cheatsheet.md

 In this way, we increase the spacial locality with the tradeoff being the smaller size, as 2-way associativity halves our cache size from 1K Blocks to 512  Blocks.
 * These pairs are called sets, and in our case there are 512 sets

-> Using this kind of organisation means wee have to change the way we access the cache once again.
+> Using this kind of organization means wee have to change the way we access the cache once again.
 The corallation between memory and cache is now done by the 9 most LS bits for the address as the 1 MS bit gives us the two diffrent ways two go, so we ignore it.

 18 bits tag value |MS| | | | | | | | | | |LS|DC|DC|
 --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |